epleaner/collage/PROJECT_PLAN.md

 6. [ ] Add MIDI support
 7. [ ] Develop user interface
 8. [ ] Test and refine features
+9. [ ] Implement parameter modulation with LFOs

 ## Notes
 - Consider using WebGL for better performance with complex patterns